In the great debate of cutlery, there is a continual battle between which knives are better: Japanese vs. German knives.

 The biggest difference between the two types of kitchen knives is the steel used to construct the blade.
 Typically, German-style blades are made of stainless steel, whereas Japanese blades are made of high-carbon steel.

-A knife constructed with stainless steel is resistant to rust, corrosion and has a lower risk of being damaged, like chipping or breaking.
+A knife constructed with stainless steel is resistant to rust, and corrosion and has a lower risk of being damaged, like chipping or breaking.
 Stainless steel is a softer steel than high-carbon steel, which produces a sharp edge, but one you may need to sharpen more often.
 On the Rockwell scale of hardness, most stainless steel German blades rate between 56 and 58.

 High-carbon steel, on the other hand, is easier to maintain.
 With a Rockwell scale of at least 60, the steel’s hardness keeps a sharper edge, needing to be sharpened less, but is prone to chipping and becoming brittle.
 Blade steel is one of the most important parts of a knife to consider when choosing between these two types of knives.